-Who will buy Channel 4?
+Who might buy Channel 4?

 Channel 4 has been considered for privatisation by the governments of Margaret Thatcher, John Major and Tony Blair.
 And in 2016, it was reported that the future of the channel was again being looked into by the government.

-Over 90% of the network’s income currently comes from “selling TV advertising in the shows it broadcasts”, The Guardian says, while “the remaining 9% of income comes from operations including 4Studios, which creates digital content for advertisers, and new non-advertising partnership deals”.
+Over 90% of the network’s income currently comes from “selling TV advertising in the shows it broadcasts”, The Guardian said.
+“The remaining 9% of income comes from operations including 4Studios, which creates digital content for advertisers, and new non-advertising partnership deals.”

-It is not profitable, but its “remit has never been to make a profit”, the paper adds.
+It is not profitable, but its “remit has never been to make a profit”, the paper added.
 The money it makes is instead “reinvested in commissioning and buying programmes from mostly British TV production companies, helping to support a key national industry”.